scottwillmoore/summer-research/RESEARCH.md

 It may be simpler to use a Docker-based development environment, which may simply the process due to the old, outdated dependencies.

 What Wi-Fi network can we connect to the robot.

+Baxter offers a variety of methods to manipulate the arms.
+It also provides a simple IK solver.
+However, it is probably much better to use a motion planning system such as MoveIt (Baxter has examples) which will provide real-time collision avoidance and motion planning.

 ## Tasks